messersm/tar-index/README.md

 thus can be used to directly seek to the position of an indexed member instead of the need to process all preceding members of the archive.

-For new tar archives this index can be included as the *first* member in the archive, or the index can be added later by replacing the first member(s) of the archive with the index while appending the replaced members at the end of the archive.
+For new tar archives this index can be included *at the start* of the archive, or the index can be added later by replacing member(s) at the start of the archive with the index while appending the replaced members at the end of the archive.
 If the tar archive cannot or should not be modified the index can still be used by providing it via a file external to the archive.